Quite a while ago I had received a Homemade Italian Cheesecake recipe from a very good friend and reader, Jeannette Paladino/Write Speak Sell.

 Cut the butter, cream cheese into smaller chunks.
 Using an electric mixer, combine all ingredients (except for sour cream) until smooth.
 Then fold in the sour cream.
 Carefully pour the batter into the buttered spring form pan.
 Bake for 1 hour in the center of the oven.
 After 1 hour, turn off the oven and leave the cake in the oven, with the door shut for 15 more minutes.
 Allow the cake to cool completely and refrigerate before serving.
 Serve it plain or with sliced fruit of choice or dessert sauces of your choice.

 Notes: I used regular cream cheese, whole milk Ricotta and a good quality butter and sour cream.
 You can leave the cake in the turned off oven for up to 30 minutes but not any longer.
-It will cook it just a bit more.
+It will continue to cook it just a little bit more.

-What I loved (and I do mean love) about this recipe was the ease in making it and the taste was to die for.
+What I love (and I do mean love) about this Homemade Italian Cheesecake recipe was the ease in making it, and the taste is to die for.
 I am so grateful that Jeanette sent this recipe to me to try.
 It will definitely go into my permanent recipe file.
-This is a recipe that is worth digging out your electric mixer for.
+This Homemade Italian Cheesecake is a recipe that is worth digging out your electric mixer for.
 Enjoy.

 New to Disqus?
 Check out my tutorial